 - Have a nominated Staff welfare officer/provision for staff support, including specific staff nominees to represent them on a range of issues.

 - Clear written policy guidelines are essential.

 An additional issue that non-profits face, especially campaigning ones, is the combination of loyalty and lack of management culture.

 Management is often seen as a dirty word, smacking of hierarchy instead of a source of good organisational structure.
-Combine this with loyalty to long term campaigners and we consistently see campaigners with no management skills of any type and without even any predisposition to management being promoted into senior management positions or onto management committees or boards.
+Combine this with loyalty to long term campaigners and we consistently see campaigners, with no management skills of any type and without even any predisposition to management, being promoted into senior management positions or onto management committees or boards.

 Instead of managing, the campaigners simply don a mantle of “super-campaigner” and keep on doing what they have always done except with an added sense of their own infallibility.

-This inherent instability has effected almost every organisation for which I have ever worked with the sole exception of Greenpeace New Zealand – the absence of which, in that organisation, was solely down to good leadership from above.
+This inherent instability has affected almost every organisation for which I have ever worked with the sole exception of Greenpeace New Zealand – the absence of which, in that organisation, was solely down to good leadership from above.